odoran/asgn5/README.md

   -	I find out mainly through my sorority.
 I think a majority of the events are under publicized.

 ## Question 7:
-  -	I usually just Google the events or the speaker's name.
+  -	I usually search on Google the events or the speaker's name.
 I don’t think it is difficult.
   -	I don’t know how to register for events on campus.
   -	I register for events at the Rand wall.
 I think it’s a good system.

 ## Question 8:
-  -	I google Vanderbilt dining all of the time.
+  -	I search on Google Vanderbilt dining all of the time.
 I find it difficult.
   -	I just go to the different places and check it out.
 I wish there was an easier way to search for these options.
   -	I use the Vanderbilt Menus application.
 It makes it easy.